 Looking for a travel destination to play in the lifestyle?
-Maybe there aren’t good clubs near you, or you’ve decided to only dabble in swinging when travelling or you just like to travel.
+Maybe there aren’t good clubs near you, or you’ve decided to only dabble in swinging when traveling or you just like to travel.
 Whatever your reason, there are plenty of sexy hotspots for you to enjoy.

 A typical day at a swinger resort includes sleeping in or heading to the gym (swingers love staying fit).
 Then showing up for a nice breakfast, sleeping a little bit more in your room or poolside after breakfast.
 You can grab lunch while the entertainment staff does something fun and crazy to help shake off the previous night’s sexual stupor.
 Casually making friends over poolside drinks or lounging in the hot tub until dinner – we’ll admit, the daytime activities at a swinger resort are crazier than Spring Break but pale in comparison to what happens when the sun goes down!

-After dinner, people change into their evening swinger clothes (maybe some sexy lingerie, or a costume for the theme party) and the fun really begins.
+After dinner, people change into their evening swinger clothes (maybe some nice sexy lingerie, or a hot costume for the theme party) and the fun really begins.
 You can find live entertainment at the nightclub and make a sexy connection for that evening!
 Swinger resorts often offer play areas for guests to enjoy, or you can bring your new friends back to your room.
 Once you’ve worked up an appetite, you can indulge in some late-night snacks and drinks at the 24-hour restaurant before you finally crash and get ready to do it all again the next day!

 While it sounds like fun, you shouldn’t expect a non-stop, all-day, all-night orgy.
 Everyone – including you – needs some time to relax and recharge.

 While you’re at the resort, be sure you leave your camera and phone in your room unless you want to be on a first-name basis with security.
-Privacy is very important at swinger resorts, so there are usually zero tolerance policies in the public nudity areas.
+Privacy is very important at swinger resorts, so there are usually zero-tolerance policies in the public nudity areas.

 Sound like a dream come true?
 Here are some of your options if you’re looking to indulge in a sexy vacation!